dansheffler/dtsheffler.com/cv.md

 ### Memoria College ###

-Introduction to the Liberal Arts, Fall 2020, 2021, 2022.
+The Education of a Free Man: Introduction to the Liberal Arts, Fall 2020, 2021, 2022, 2023, 2024.

+Mind and Reality: Metaphysics and Epistemology, Fall 2022, Spring 2024

+The Gadfly of Athens: The Character of Socrates, Fall 2023.

+Man in Society: The Development of Political Theory, Spring 2021, 2023.

+Get the Wisdom: The Virtues and Methods of Learning Summer 2021, 2022, 2023.

 The Existence of God, Summer 2022.

-How to Learn, Summer 2021, 2022.

 Ethics, Spring 2022.

 Introduction to the Great Books, Summer 2021.

-Political Philosophy, Spring 2021.

-Church Fathers five-Week intensive, Spring 2021.
+Church Fathers, Spring 2021.

 ### Georgetown College ######